-Register your dApp by creating a new dApp entry and specifying a name using the 'Create New App' wizard.
+Register the app by creating a new entry using the 'Create New App' wizard.

-If you have already registered your dApp using Arcana Dashboard and obtained an Client ID, you may skip this step.
+Skip this step if you have already registered your app using the Arcana Developer Dashboard and obtained a Client ID.

-Configure->Social Auth configuration section and copy the redirect URI value displayed there.
+Go to the app configuration screen on the Arcana Developer Dashboard and click Configure > Social Auth section in the LHS.
+Copy the redirect URI value displayed on the top RHS.
 This will be used in the next step to generate Google Client ID.

-Do not close the dashboard browser tab.
+Do not close the Arcana Developer Dashboard browser tab.
 Open another tab and continue with the next step.
-Then come back to the Dashboard tab and complete Google Client ID settings.
+Then come back to the Arcana Developer Dashboard tab and complete Google Client ID settings.